acmutd/engineering-info/readme.md

 #### Technical Challenge

-Congrats if you've made it down this far, here's the set of small technical puzzles we'd like to see solved.
+Congrats if you've made it down this far, here's the set of small technical challenges we'd like to see solved.
 We strongly encourage you to try your luck at these even if being a Dev Officer is not your primary goal.
 Completion of these challenges will indicate that you are ready to learn new tools and push through obstacles in your journey.

 Note: These technical challenges are not meant to assess your prowess as a coder.
 We cannot expect everyone to be a master at all the various programming domains.
 The idea here is to challenge one's skills at problem solving and creativity.
 Some of these challenges may not even involve writing any code.

+All the challenges can be found at [acm-dev-challenges](http://acm-dev-challenge.surge.sh/)

+Below is a short summary of the challenges and what skill they are designed to assess
  - Challenge 1
+   - Knowing how to use Git/Github and collaborative tools.
+This introductory challenge is designed to ensure that our officers have the foundational skills required to develop a team project
  - Challenge 2
+   - Knowing how to use a simple API.
+This challenge involves writing code with the flexibility provided to choose any language or gramework that the developer is comfortable using.
+This challenge is designed to ensure that our officers have the minimum technical expertise to work with the available tools.
  - Challenge 3
+   - Knowing how to think outside the box.
+This challenge involves no code whatsoever and is meant to be more of a puzzle.
+This challenge is designed to ensure that our officers are able to think creatively and apply their problem solving skills without giving up.

 #### Project Proposal